-- Trust T&L Strategy. - Embedding more effective practice around feedback, including robust KS3 and KS4 Achievement and Improvement cycles and Question- level analysis following mid and final term assessments.
-EEF evidence demonstrates this has significant benefits for students, particularly disadvantaged students. - Ensuring stakeholders understand our 'catch-up' plan by providing information about the support students will receive, including targeted interventions, how the curriculum will be delivered, and what is expected of them.
-This will help to address concerns around learning loss. - Utilising support from local charities and external links, to support students with mild to moderate mental health and wellbeing issues, many of whom are disadvantaged. - Offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
-For example, The Duke of Edinburgh's Award and the year 7 resilience residential will focus on building life skills such as confidence, resilience, and socialising.
-Disadvantaged students will be encouraged and supported to participate.
+- Embedding more effective practice around feedback, including robust KS3 and KS4 Achievement and Improvement cycles and Question- level analysis following mid and final term assessments.
+EEF evidence demonstrates this has significant benefits for students, particularly disadvantaged students. - Utilising support from local charities and external links, to support students with mild to moderate mental health and wellbeing issues, many of whom are disadvantaged. - Extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
+For example, The Classroom to Careers strategy, The Duke of Edinburgh's Award and the year 7 resilience residential will focus on building life skills such as confidence, resilience, and socialising.
+Disadvantaged students will be encouraged and supported to participate. - Student Support Network: Where students are mentored by older students in school to support with aspirations and behaviour modification. - Be The Change: A raising aspirations programme designed and delivered by the Senior Leadership team.
+This programme aims to support students in making positive behaviour choices, improving attendance and raising aspirations. - Student Leadership Team: Encouraging disadvantaged students to engage in our student leadership team where they can take on a responsibility in school for example show around visitors or support at whole school events.
+This is effective in improving confidence and a sense of belonging but also supports oracy development. - Student Voice.
+This is a weekly meeting where students are selected to discuss elements of school life with a member of senior leadership to ensure student voice is heard and improvements considered.
+The focus for these sessions are disadvantaged students.